healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 A boolean that turns on/off the "Shell Commands" integration.

 The "Shell Commands" integration runs user-defined local shell commands when checks go up or down.
-This integration is disabled by default, and can be enabled by setting the `SHELL_ENABLED` environment variable to `True`.
+This integration is disabled by default and can be enabled by setting the `SHELL_ENABLED` environment variable to `True`.

 Note: be careful when using "Shell Commands" integration, and only enable it when